mikiya09/.config/os/macos.md

 ### &#x2468; Keyboard
 **+ input source**
 ```
-• pinyin
+1) add pinyin

+2) add Unicode Hex Input
+    - ∀: option + 2200
+    - ∃: option + 2203

-• do not check "Use the CAPSLOCK key to switch to and from U.S."
+3) do not check "Use the CAPSLOCK key to switch to and from U.S."

-• fn (do nothing)
+4) fn (do nothing)

 ! remember that you can switch cmd and alt(option) key if needed
 ```